Zipporah: Numbers 12

-The Samaritan Pentateuch text refers to Moses' wife Zipporah as "Kaashet" (which translates to "the beautiful woman"), rather than "Cushit" ("black woman" or "Cushite woman").
+The text of Numbers preserves only consonants.
+Jewish reading traditions pronounce the description of Moses's wife as "kushit" meaning "the Cushite woman".
+However, the oral reading tradition of the Samaritan Pentateuch pronounces the description of Moses's wife as "kaashet," which translates to "the beautiful woman."

-"Cushite woman" becomes Aethiopissa in the Latin Vulgate Bible version (4th century).
+"Cushite woman" becomes Αἰθιόπισσα in the Greek Septuagint (3rd century BCE) and Aethiopissa in the Latin Vulgate Bible version (4th century).
 Alonso de Sandoval, 17th century Jesuit, reasoned that Zipporah and the Cushite woman was the same person, and that she was black.
 He puts her in a group of what he calls "notable and sainted Ethiopians".

 In the Druze religion

 In the Druze religion, Zipporah's father Jethro is revered as the spiritual founder, chief prophet, and ancestor of all Druze.
 Moses was allowed to wed Zipporah after helping save Jethro's daughters and their flock from competing herdsmen.
 It has been expressed by prominent Druze such as Amal Nasser el-Din and Salman Tarif, who was a prominent Druze shaykh, that this makes the Druze related to the Jews through marriage.
 This view has been used to represent an element of the special relationship between Israeli Jews and Druze.